thedarkjester/ConsensysAssignment/README.md

 ### Deploying and running against a local instance

 1. Open 2 terminal windows
-2. In the first one run the following command `ganache-cli -l 10000000` - this sets a similar block gas limit to the mainnet ( take note/copy of the mnemonic in the output window to import into metamask )
+2. In the first one run the following command `ganache-cli -l 10000000` - this sets a similar block gas limit to the mainnet ( take note/copy of the mnemonic in the output window to import into MetaMask )
 3. In the second terminal run truffle `compile --all` and wait for compilation to complete
 4. In the second terminal window run `truffle migrate --network development --reset` to deploy the contracts locally
 5. Take note of of the Contract address for `ShopKeeper` in the output, copy it and replace the `shopKeeperAddress` near the top of the `/src/js/app.js` file